 Children who are injured require the most care, and unfortunately, the medical bills add up very quickly.
-In a birth injury case, damages may be recovered for you or your child if the involved health care professionals fail in a relevant way to follow the usual standards of care set by the health care industry.
-This is what is meant by medical negligence resulting in birth injury.
+In a birth injury case, damages may be recovered for you or your child if the involved healthcare professionals fail in a relevant way to follow the usual standards of care set by the healthcare industry.
+This is what is meant by medical negligence resulting in a birth injury.

 It’s always a tragedy to hear about a child who has been born with a birth injury – especially when it could have been prevented.
 Unfortunately, many healthcare providers can make it difficult to obtain records, as they don’t want to admit to any wrongdoing.
 That’s where a medical malpractice attorney in Kentucky can help.

 By obtaining your records, working with medical professionals to understand what occurred, and locating medical experts who can testify to what should have occurred under a certain standard of care, you may have a better chance to receive the compensation that you and your child deserve.